u-high/elevens-lab-act4-act5-neuboi/README.md

 * Constructor or Method (write method name):
 * Describe a Possible Code Error:

+Method - isEmpty()
+It is possible that the method swaps boolean values for the detection (method returns False for an empty deck instead of true and vice versa)

 _*Buggy2:*_
   * Constructor or Method (write method name):
   * Describe a Possible Code Error:

+Method - size()
+Programmer most likely failed to create a proper sized deck.

 _*Buggy3:*_

 * Constructor or Method (write method name):
 * Describe a Possible Code Error:

+Method-matches()
+Matches most likely has reversed boolean expressions. for matches, with the error, if the Cards don't match, it is true; this contradicts !allMatch

 _*Buggy4:*_

 * Constructor or Method (write method name):
 * Describe a Possible Code Error:

+Method - deal()
+There is something wrong with the deal method.
+It probably does not deal the card in the correct array index or deals a reference variable deck in the method without altering the user's deck